ukrocks007/onlineTODOList/README.md

 ## Security considerations

 Backend saves passwords in encrypted format in database.
 Also uses JWT for login.
-So unauthrized access are prevented.
+So unauthorized access to the APIs are prevented.
 While using in production make sure to change the JWT secret from backend config file located in configs folder.

 ## How to build and deploy the application